RaresCon/TCP-UDP-Server/README.md

 - `exit`, this command closes every handler and socket, then frees used memory and triggers the exit for the client

 The **subscribe command** will firstly send a `SUBSCRIBE` request to the server, containing the topic's name length, followed by the topic's name itself.
 Then it will either receive an **error response** from the server, meaning that the requested topic is not registered yet on the server, or an **OK response, containing the id of the topic on the server**, so the client can store the topic with the given id.
+The id of the topic is hashed using *CRC32* so in the future, the server may delete topics without worrying the id is relying on the size of the registered topics list.

 The **unsubscribe command** will firstly check if the given topic is in the local list of topics, then it will send to the server an `UNSUBSCRIBE` request, containing just the id of the topic and wait for a response from the server, which can be an **error or OK**.
 The topic will be removed from the local list.

 To set the **Store-and-Forward flag** to 0 or 1, the client must unsubscribe from the topic and resubscribe.

+The server has three commands currently, used by an admin, as follows:
+- `show`, which admits two arguments:
+    - `topics`, which prints all topics registered currently on the server, including their ids (hashes)
+    - `clients`, which prints all clients registered currently on the server, including their subscribed topics and their Store-and-Forward flag
-The server has only one command, `exit`, which closes all the handlers and **shuts down the TCP listening socket**, frees the used memory and exits.
+- `exit`, which closes all the handlers and **shuts down the TCP listening socket**, frees the used memory and exits

 The server receives messages from **UDP clients** and handles them for the clients, sending a message instantly if a client is connected to the server, or stores it to be sent at reconnection if the client is subscribed to its topic with **Store-and-Forward active**.
 The message is sent to the client in a compact and efficient way, presented below.

+To be as reliable as possible, both the server and the client catch all possible system errors, **treating them in different ways**.
+For example, if a socket is not created on first try, then **the server/client retries to create that socket ten more times (by default, see `common.h`)**, this is done for all major parts of the applications, so we know that **the server/client has tried its best to open the communication**.
+Another example, when the server/client sends or receives something, **it checks requested size is actually sent/received** and if not, **it doesn't complete a request or a response**, so the server/client **do not run into major problems**, like keeping a socket open even if on the other side of it something has gone wrong.

 ---